The COVID-19 pandemic has thrown everyone for a loop, both personally and professionally.

 In addition, members have access to numerous courses and a network of a few thousand other members at various stages in their careers.
 The platform is perfect for networking, exchanging ideas, and making new connections that could prove vital in your career growth.Interested in joining our career growth club?

 Find A Source To Keep Track Of Who's Hiring

 It's true that many companies have either frozen hiring or furloughed/laid off employees, but there are still companies hiring.
 The key is to keep at it!
-Check websites like LinkedIn, Indeed, and Glassdoor to keep up to date about the most current job openings.
+Check websites like LinkedIn, Indeed, and Glassdoor to keep up to date on the most current job openings.

-If you do some extra research on the Internet, you'll also find that there are websites tracking what the status of hiring is at major companies across the globe.
+If you do some extra research on the internet, you'll also find that there are websites tracking what the status of hiring is at major companies across the globe.
 Here's one such example from Candor.

 Things are changing on a daily basis, so stay alert and don't give up the search.

 Find A Mobile App Or Activity For Relaxation

 Working on your career is tough work, especially in these current conditions.
 That's why it's important to take care of yourself and utilize your downtime for some relaxing and calming activities.